 Spirit can cut through the darkness of man’s heart to shine the truth on

-a lie.
+his soul.
 Man is content in his own world, though there is suffering caused by

 unfulfilled desire.
 In all these things man is still content to retain his

-powers of wickedness in high places.
+powers of wickedness in high places,

 (164f) Works of the devil